brantburnett/couchbasefakeit/README.md

 The `latest` tag will be the latest Enterprise edition of Couchbase, with the latest release of FakeIt.

-Specific versions may also be available, such as `enterprise-4.6.0-1.0.5-2`.
-This would be the Enterprise edition of Couchbase, version 4.6.0, with FakeIt 1.0.5, second revision.
-The tag `enterprise-4.6.0-1.0.5` will pull the latest revision, and `enterprise-4.6.0` will pull the FakeIt version and revision targeting Enterprise 4.6.0.
+Specific versions may also be available, such as `enterprise-4.6.3`.
+This would be the Enterprise edition of Couchbase, version 4.6.3.

 ## Using couchbasefakeit